fbpx

 The ancient city of Delphi - credits: Sergey-Novikov/Shutterstock.com

-It all started on November 16, 1972, when the UNESCO General Congress passed the Treaty on the Protection of the World Cultural and Natural Heritage.
-In a nutshell, this Treaty states that the signatory states recognize that the regions in their national territory which have been inscribed on the list constitute, without prejudice to national sovereignty and property rights, a world heritage 'for the protection of which the international community is responsible, which must work as a whole for this purpose.'
+In a nutshell, this Treaty states that the signatory states recognize that the regions in their national territory that have been inscribed on the list constitute, without prejudice to national sovereignty and property rights, a world heritage 'for the protection of which the international community is responsible, which must work as a whole for this purpose.'

 For its part, UNESCO helps states protect these sites by providing technical assistance, vocational training, and emergency financial assistance to areas in immediate danger.